Preparing for Your Consultation

 - Whether you need additional services, technology or accessories

-For your convenience, please download and print these forms and bring them with you to your first appointment.
+For your convenience, please fill out our new patient forms online.
 This will cut down on wait time and give the doctors more in-depth information about your hearing loss and expectations.

 Today’s Hearing Aids are Different